nguyenthanhvuh/phd-cs-us/README.md

-# Collection of advice for prospective PhD students
+# Collection links for prospective PhD students

-> This collection was originally started by Paul Liang for current PhD students.
-I've made it more focused on **PhD admission to CS and related fields in the US** (but also includes advice for current and graduating students).
-Please feel free to contribute by sending a pull request.
-Credit goes out to Paul and the original authors of each link.
+> This collection was originally started by Paul Liang for [**current** PhD students](https://github.com/pliang279/awesome-phd-advice).
+I've made it more focused on **PhD admission to CS** (but also have sections for current and graduating students).
+You can contribute by sending a *pull request*.

 <!-- ![](/phd030110s.gif) -->